murffer/DetectorSim/README.md

   + ParticleTracks - A demonstration of the track structure from different charged particles
   + RangeSim - Simulates the range of various charged particles

-The following simulations are intended to expore more complex interaction sof the a detector.
+The following simulations are intended to expore more complex interactions of a detector.

   + LightYieldEDep - The light yield as a function of energy deposition and film thickness

-# Light Background
+## Light Background

   + ScintillationSlab - A single scintillation bar.
 The optical photons are collected on a single PMT
   + WLSScintBar - A single scintillating bar sandwiched between two WLS shifting bars

-# LightValidation
+## LightValidation

 Simulations for the light validation of differnet detector designs.
 The simulations included are:

   + GS20Calibration
+  + PSCalibration
+  + LayeredDetectorValidation